 Severe burns are uniquely painful injuries that, if not treated properly, can have permanent consequences.
 Anyone who suffers a severe burn because of another person’s negligence should consider filing suit for damages, as the long-term impact can be more significant than some may expect.

-A Portsmouth, VA burn injury lawyer at Cooper Hurley Injury Lawyer can answer any questions you have and help you decide on the best course of action for your circumstances during an initial meeting.
+A Portsmouth-based personal injury lawyer can answer any questions you have and help you decide on the best course of action for your circumstances during an initial meeting.
 Call today to schedule your free case consultation.